Adela44/word-games/README.md

 ## Python Word Games

-A collection of word games that run in your terminal.
+A collection of guess-the-word games that run in your terminal.

 ### The Games